userfront/guide/all/examples/nextjs.md

 | `/dashboard` | Dashboard for logged in users |
 | `/reset`     | Password reset page           |

-Update `/pages/index.js` to add links to the routes we want:
+Update `/pages/index.js` to add links to the pages we want:

 ::::
 :::::